Abjad/abjad/abjad/docs/source/appendices/from_trevor_josiah_and_victor.rst

-And what of working with rhythms not only as offset values, as implied by the list-of-floats approach, but as arbitrarily nested, stretched, compressed and stacked sets of values, as allowed by the tupleting and measure structures of conventional score?
+And what of working with rhythms not only as offset values, as implied by the list-of-floats approach, but as arbitrarily nested, stretched, compressed and stacked sets of values, as allowed by the tupletting and measure structures of conventional score?
 A different approach is needed.

 There was, and still is, no reason to believe that general purpose programming